 Vegan butter: There are 2 ingredients for the crust, digestives and vegan butter such as Earth Balance.
 Vegan butter is used to give the crust a moist and crumbly texture and buttery flavour as well as help set the crust in the fridge.
 You can substitute for coconut oil if you want.
 I recommend using steam refined coconut oil with no flavour of coconut so that it won’t interfere with other flavours.

 Vegan butter is in the caramel filling too.
 It helps create a smooth and melty texture.
 For the caramel, I recommend you to stick with vegan butter and not substitute.

-The sweetness of the caramel toffee filling comes from brown sugar.
-I like using brown sugar in caramel recipes like my caramel sauce because it has a richer taste than regular white sugar.
+Brown sugar: The sweetness of the caramel toffee filling comes from brown sugar.
+I like using brown sugar in caramel recipes because it has a richer taste than regular white sugar.
 You can replace it with white sugar too if you prefer.
 Make sure that your white sugar is vegan too!

 Other ingredients: shaved vegan milk chocolate for the topping. (optional)